msqr1/Vosklet/usage/README.md

 If you can't set them, you may use a HACKY workaround at *src/addCOI.js*.

 ## Origin Private Filesystem (OPFS)
-Vosklet needs the Emscripten WASMFS' OPFS to store its model, IDBFS was considered, but dropped because there is no direct way to read from IDBFS to C++ without copying to MEMFS (RAM).
+Vosklet needs the Emscripten WASMFS' OPFS to store its model, IDBFS was considered.
 For safety with this, always:
 - Try catch ```window.loadVosklet()``` to to check for OPFS availability.
 - Check if there is enough space via ```navigator.storage.estimate()``` for TWICE THE MODEL SIZE before calling ```Module.makeModel```